Peak flow meters

 • Repeat the measurement 2 more times.

-• Record only the best of the 3 readings as your peak flow rate.
+• Record only the best of the 3 readings as your peak flow rate in your peak flow chart.

 Make sure you keep your peak flow meter clean by washing it in warm soapy water every fortnight, rinsing with clean water and allowing it to dry naturally.